 Dropbox is one of the most popular cloud-based storage systems, which keeps your files safe, synced, and easy to share, bring your photos, docs, and videos anywhere and never lose a file again.
 But are your Dropbox files really safe?
 It had a history of security problems, ranging from compromised accounts to once allowing access to every Dropbox account without requiring a password for several hours.
 Actually, anyone who gets your password in the world could access your Dropbox files by typing in the password.
-Even if no one knows your Dropbox password, the people who can access your Mac may peep at your Dropbox files.
+Even if no one knows your Dropbox password, the people who can access your Mac and Windowsmay peep at your Dropbox files.

 If you had kept using Dropbox for one decade or longer, you have met several Dropbox password leaked issues.
 To password protect Dropbox, the first thing you can do is to secure your Dropbox account.
 This can also avoid your password being leaked to hackers or others.
 You can do below things to secure your Dropbox account.